Event Delegation in Partially Hydrated Apps

 } else {

-// Buffer for deferred hydration
+// Buffer for deferred hydration; enforce size cap to protect memory

 if (!eventQueue.has(islandId)) eventQueue.set(islandId, []);